 Loose nuts and bolts wear the threads, so if you hear weird noises on your bike, start checking for bolts that aren’t tight.

-There is a number printed next to the bolts to show their tightening tolerance.
-These numbers can be in foot-pounds but are normally displayed in Newton Meters (Nm), a torque resistance assigned by the manufacturer.
+A number is printed next to the bolts to show their tightening tolerance.
+These numbers can be in foot-pounds but are usually displayed in Newton Meters (Nm), a torque resistance assigned by the manufacturer.

 Adhere to the torque values.
 Too tight, and you can snap the head off or damage the threads.
 Too loose, and the bolt could come undone during use.